Endpoints

 - Supports all Stripe webhook event types

-- Verifies Stripe signatures if provider secret is configured
+- Verifies Stripe signatures when webhook secret is configured

 Forward URL